Flag of El Salvador: History

 On 20 February 1822, Salvadoran general Manuel José Arce unveiled a blue-white-blue triband inspired by the flag of Argentina in San Salvador.
 The flag was created by his wife, María Felipa Aranzamendi, and sister, Manuela Antonia Arce, amidst a war against efforts by the First Mexican Empire to annex Central America.
 El Salvador used this flag until 1865.

 On 14 February 1865, the Legislative Assembly of El Salvador issued a decree that adopted a new civil and state flag consisting of nine alternating blue and white stripes and a red canton containing nine stars, each representing the country's nine departments at the time.
 (Note: The nine departments of El Salvador represented by the 1865 flag's nine stars were Chalatenango, Cuscatlán, La Libertad, La Paz, San Miguel, San Salvador, San Vicente, Santa Ana, and Sonsonate.)
 The military flag was to be the same, except on the obverse, the nine stars were replaced with the national coat of arms.
 President Francisco Dueñas approved the decree on 28 April 1865.
 The number of stars in the canton increased as the number of departments in El Salvador rose.
 Two stars were added later in 1865 as La Unión and Usulután were created, and one star was added in 1869, 1873, and 1875 each when Ahuachapán, Cabañas, and Morazán were established, respectively.
 From 1875 to 1912, the flag of El Salvador had fourteen stars.
-The 1865 flag resembled the flag of the United States and is known as the "conservative flag" ("bandera conservadora") as it was adopted by Dueñas's conservative government.
+The 1865 flag resembled the flag of the United States and is known as the "conservative flag" ("bandera conservadora") as it was adopted by Dueñas' conservative government.

 On 17 May 1912, the Legislative Assembly adopted the blue-white-blue triband as the national flag of El Salvador.
 The flag was hoisted for the first time on 15 September 1912 at the Campo de Marte in San Salvador.
 The flag was changed as the 1865 design too strongly resembled the flag of the United States at a time when many Salvadoran leaders held anti-imperialist views with regards to contemporary U.S. interventions in Latin America.
 The 1912 design was inspired by the flag of the Federal Republic of Central America, which itself was inspired by El Salvador's 1822 flag.
 The day after the new flag was hoisted for the first time, the Diario Del Salvador newspaper noted that the new flag strongly resembled the flag of Nicaragua, as both were blue-white-blue horizontal tribands with coats of arms depicting five volcanoes in the center.
 Use of the 1912 flag was briefly abolished from 15 September 1921 to 29 January 1922 when El Salvador was a member of the Federation of Central America.